hashicorp/consul/website/source/docs/agent/dns.html.markdown

 ## Service Lookups

 A service lookup is the alternate type of query.
 It is used to query for service providers.
-The format of a service lookup is more complex and is like the following:
+The format of a service lookup is like the following:

     <tag>.<service>.service.<datacenter>.<domain>